 The workflow we ended up with is as follows:

-- Android or iOS build configuration produces application as build artifact
+- Android or iOS build configuration produced the application as a build artifact.

-- On successful build of application, its artifacts are used in Calabash configuration and triggers test execution on local Mac Mini
+- Upon the successful build of the application, the artifacts were used in Calabash configuration and triggered test execution on local Mac Mini.

-- Executing script restores backup on shard dedicated for test automation
+- Executing script restored the backup on database dedicated for test automation.

-- Calabash configuration produce reports and stores them as TeamCity artifacts for that run
+- The Calabash configuration produced reports and stored them as TeamCity artifacts for each run.

-- If any tests have failed, the responsible person is informed by email
+- If any tests failed, the responsible person was informed by email.

-By following the above guidelines, we managed to incorporate automated e2e test in a continuous integration environment and obtain test results for every new application build.
-Overall results are positive, and we are using it to perform smoke tests, and in the future, for regression testing.
-Currently, there are still some issues with the framework, which introduced some stability problems.
-I am hopeful, however, that this will be fixed in the next release.
+By following the above guidelines, we managed to incorporate automated e2e tests in a continuous integration environment and obtain test results for every new application build.
+Overall results were positive.
+Consequently, we opted to use it to perform smoke tests and regression testing.
+While there were still some issues with the framework which introduced some stability problems, I am hopeful that this will be fixed.

-To achieve optimal results, make sure you start developing your application with testability in mind.
+Start developing your application with testability in mind.
+Have unit, integration, and e2e test results in a single place accessible and visible for all team members.
 Otherwise, you will run into various issues.
-In our case, we decided to automate an application that was developed without considering testability and added e2e automated tests later in product’s lifecycle.
-Thus, test automation was not the easiest thing to achieve.
-However, it helped to uncover some architectural flaws, which have been put in backlog and are waiting to be addressed.
+In our case, we automated an application that was developed without considering testability and added e2e automated tests later in the product’s lifecycle.
+Thus, test automation was more complex.
+Nevertheless, it helped uncover some architectural flaws to be addressed.